-PEPRA Miscellaneous Miscellaneous Prior to On or after CalPERS membership date January 1, 2013 January 1, 2013 Benefit formula (at full retirement) 2.0% @ 55 2.0% @ 62 Benefit vesting schedule 5 years service 5 years service Benefit payments monthly for life monthly for life Retirement age 50 - 63 52 - 67 Final average compensation period Three years Three years Monthly benefits, as a % of eligible compensation 1.426% to 2.418% 1.426% to 2.418% Required employee contribution rates 2020 7.000% 6.750% Required employer contribution rates 2020 9.680% 6.985% Required employee contribution rates 2021 6.908% 6.750% Required employer contribution rates 2021 10.484% 7.732%
+PEPRA Miscellaneous Miscellaneous Prior to On or after CalPERS membership date January 1, 2013 January 1, 2013 Benefit formula (at full retirement) 2.0% @ 55 2.0% @ 62 Benefit vesting schedule 5 years service 5 years service Benefit payments Monthly for life Monthly for life Retirement age 50 - 63 52 - 67 Final average compensation period Three years Three years Monthly benefits, as a % of eligible compensation 1.426% to 2.418% 1.0% to 2.50% Required employee contribution rates 2021 6.908% 6.750% Required employer contribution rates 2021 10.484% 7.732% Required employee contribution rates 2022 6.910% 6.750% Required employer contribution rates 2022 10.340% 7.590%

 The Miscellaneous rate plan is closed to new members that are not already CalPERS participants.
 The Miscellaneous rate plan contribution percentages above do not include the required payment of the Employer Unfunded Accrued Liability (UAL).
-The contribution percentages, including the UAL payment, would have been 19.399% and 22.270% for the years ended June 30, 2021 and 2020, respectively, for the miscellaneous plan and 10.852% and 7.982%, respectively, for the PEPRA plan.
+The contribution percentages, including the UAL payment, would have been 10.890% and 19.399% for the years ended June 30, 2022 and 2021, respectively, for the miscellaneous plan and 8.230% and 10.852%, respectively, for the PEPRA plan.

 Contributions: Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 Funding contributions for the Plan are determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The Authority is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-The employer contributions for the Plan were \$37,935 and \$424,303 for the years ended June 30, 2021 and 2020, respectively.
+The employer contributions for the Plan were \$41,171 and \$37,935 for the years ended June 30, 2022 and 2021, respectively.

-Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions: As of June 30, 2021 and 2020, the Authority reported a net pension liability for its proportionate share of the net pension liability of the Plan of \$20,745 and \$367,031, respectively.
+Pension Assets/Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions: As of June 30, 2022, the Authority reported a net pension asset for its proportionate share of the net pension liability/asset of the Plan of \$280,297.
+As of June 30, 2021, the Authority reported a net pension liability for its proportionate share of the net pension liability of the Plan of \$20,745.

-The Authority's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan for the years ended June 30, 2021 and 2020 was measured as of June 30, 2020 and 2019, respectively, and the total pension liability for the Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2019 and 2018 rolled forward to June 30, 2020 and 2019, respectively, using standard update procedures.
+The Authority's net pension asset/liability for the Plan is measured as the proportionate share of the net pension liability.
+The net pension liability of the Plan for the years ended June 30, 2022 and 2021 was measured as of June 30, 2021 and 2020, respectively, and the total pension liability for the Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2020 and 2019 rolled forward to June 30, 2021 and 2020, respectively, using standard update procedures.
 The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-The Authority's proportionate share of the net pension liability as of the June 30, 2020, 2019 and 2018 measurement dates were as follows:
+The Authority's proportionate share of the net pension liability as of the June 30, 2021, 2020 and 2019 measurement dates were as follows: